 Protip: You can use a UV LED nail lamp dryer (a machine used for curing nail polish).
 They run around 30-40 USD and they can cure the surface of a resin-based print quickly and efficiently.
 Just make sure to get a product with a chamber large enough to accommodate the prints.
+The drying mode can also be used to preheat resins.

-5.2 Disposing of resins
+5.2.
+Disposing of resins